jacob-carlborg/dstep/README.markdown

 #### Remarks

 Building 32-bit version requires a 32-bit variant of the Visual Studio toolchain to be present in `PATH`.
 The same for 64-bit.
 Remember to specify `--arch=x86_mscoff` when building 32-bit version.
 The architecture specification is mandatory as with the default architecture or `--arch=x86` dub will try to use unsupported `OPTLINK` linker. `OPTLINK` linker requires unsupported version of libclang binaries.
 Remember to install LLVM to its default installation path and to add its binaries to the `PATH` environmental variable (otherwise you may need to change `dub.json`).
+When the program compiles under Windows but crashes at start, make sure an appropriate version of `libclang.dll` is available for dstep (you can validate it easily by copying dll to the directory with dstep).
+[Here](https://docs.microsoft.com/en-us/windows/desktop/Dlls/dynamic-link-library-search-order#search-order-for-desktop-applications) you can find more information on the topic.

 ## Usage